shadi1717/oracle-cloud-data-platform-workshop/Lab700/LabGuide700.md

 ### **Step 19:**

 -    Nice work on making these canvases and visualizations!
-Please go ahead and delete the canvases with your initials at this time by clicking on the canvas **down arrow icon** and selecting **Delete**.
+Please go ahead and delete the canvases with your initials at this time by clicking on the canvas **down arrow icon** and selecting **Delete Canvas**.
 There should be one canvas  you need to delete in this project, **Analysis ~InsertYourInitialsHere~**

 ![](./images/part2-3.png " ")

+-   When exiting the instance, make sure you don't save any changes made during the workshop by clicking on **Don't Save** when any **Save Changes?** text boxes pop up.

 ## Summary